bitnami/charts/bitnami/valkey/README.md

 ### Using a password file

-To use a password file for Valkey you need to create a secret containing the password and then deploy the chart using that secret.
+To use a password file for Valkey, you need to create a secret containing the password and then deploy the chart using that secret.
 Follow these instructions:

 - Create the secret with the password.
 It is important that the file with the password must be called `valkey-password`.